temoto-framework-demos/voice_assistant_demo_ws/src/roscon_temoto_ws/actions/ta_amazon_alexa_parser/amazon_alexa_skill/README.md

 ## Invoke the skill
 * Open the test console
-* type "open my test app" and then type the requests, e.g., "Move Johnny forward"
+* Type "open my test app" and then type the requests, e.g., "Move Johnny forward"

 or ...
 * Download the Amazon Alexa app to your smartphone